tshepang/blog/content/misc/being friendly towards customers.rst

-I just a read a very interesting post on how to gain market share, but what prompted me to blog it is the following snippet which states the advantages of being friendly towards customers:
+I just a read `a very interesting post`__ on how to gain market share, and what prompted me to post is the following snippet which states the advantages of being friendly towards customers:

     ...It reminds me of independent booksellers, who said "why should I